LifetimeMistake/lua-kernel/cheatsheat.md

 -- Returns bool based on existance of exclusive file descriptor for given path vfs.isFileLocked(path)

--- Basicaly a helper function to get fileDescriptor id's in table for given path.
--- { id = path }
-vfs.getDescriptorId(path)
+-- Returns all open file descriptors for the given path vfs.getOpenPathDescriptors(path)

+-- Returns the next free file descriptor ID vfs.getNextFreeDescriptorId()

 -- Creates file descriptor, returns error if exclusive file descriptor for file exists, -- or if you want to generate a exclusive file descriptor for already busy file.